Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 Sometimes It's useful to exclude certain algorithms from the estimation process, because they may take long to optimize them, or the algorithm is not that important.

-From the client perspective this can be easily archived by adding `excluded_algorithms=[DUMMYAlgorithm1]` to the estimator constructor:
+From the client perspective this can be easily achieved by adding `excluded_algorithms=[DUMMYAlgorithm1]` to the estimator constructor:
 ```python
 A = DUMMYEstimator(n=100, excluded_algorithms=[DUMMYAlgorithm1])